Andrea-Pallotta/CheckersBackend/README.md

 - The `./.github/workflows/ci-cd.yml` contains all the CI/CD jobs.
 - The server is deployed on the EC2 when there is a `pull_request` to `[ main ]`.
 - The pipelines use AWS CodeDeploy to handle the logic behind CD.
-- On the EC2 instance, AWS CodeDeploy uses the ecosystem.json to start a pm2 daemon.
+- On the EC2 instance, AWS CodeDeploy uses the `appspec.yml` tecosystem.json to start the `ecosystem.json` through pm2.
 - The Load Balancer starts hitting the health check endpoint.
 After 7 successful requests (response code `200`), the server will be available.
 - A nginx instance runs on the EC2 on port 80 and acts as a proxy (or reverse proxy) for HTTP requests on port 80.
 Required by the Load Balancer.